CWRU's University Compliance Program maintains a list of all university policies.

 This listing includes selected policies that fall under the purview of the provost's office, and do not represent a complete list of all Case Western Reserve University policies.

-Digital Accessibility Policy (December 2021) - This policy, which promotes compliance with applicable local, state and federal regulations, laws, and guidance, applies to all Case Western Reserve University academic and administrative units that create, maintain or procure websites, web-based applications, course materials or other online communications vehicles used for programs and activities of the university.
+Digital Accessibility Policy (approved December 2021) - This policy, which promotes compliance with applicable local, state and federal regulations, laws, and guidance, applies to all Case Western Reserve University academic and administrative units that create, maintain or procure websites, web-based applications, course materials or other online communications vehicles used for programs and activities of the university.

-Students Returning from Active-Duty Military Service Policy (November 2021) - CWRU welcomes military service members to enroll as students in its educational programs.
+Students Returning from Active-Duty Military Service Policy (approved November 2021) - CWRU welcomes military service members to enroll as students in its educational programs.
 If a student temporarily pauses their CWRU studies in order to assume active military duty, then they may resume their studies with the same academic status as they had when last attending the University.

 Institutional Records for Student Complaints Policy (March 2014) - CWRU endeavors to investigate and resolve student complaints efficiently and thoroughly.
 The university has adopted a standard protocol for recording student complaints.